Perth Amboy Magnet School

-Perth Amboy Technical High School (also known as MCVTS at Perth Amboy, Perth Amboy Tech and Perth Amboy Campus) is a four-year career academy and college preparatory magnet public high school for students in ninth through twelfth grades located in Perth Amboy in Middlesex County, New Jersey, United States, operating as part of the Middlesex County Vocational and Technical Schools.
+Perth Amboy Technical High School (also known as MCVTS at Perth Amboy, Perth Amboy Tech and Perth Amboy Campus) is a four-year career academy and college preparatory magnet public high school for students in ninth through twelfth grades located in Perth Amboy in Middlesex County, in the U.S. state of New Jersey, operating as part of the Middlesex County Magnet Schools.
 The school serves students from all of Middlesex County.

-As of the 2021–22 school year, the school had an enrollment of 274 students and 21.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.
-There were 118 students (43.1% of enrollment) eligible for free lunch and 41 (15.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 262 students and 23.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
+There were 86 students (32.8% of enrollment) eligible for free lunch and 51 (19.5% of students) eligible for reduced-cost lunch.

 Awards and recognition

 The school was recognized by the National Blue Ribbon Schools Program in 2012, one of 17 schools in New Jersey to be honored that year.